-The other week we visited the Medieval Festival at Berlin’s Domäne Dahlem, complete with Knights’ tournament.
-I posted some pics from the day over on my other blog, Museum Diary.
-The day before, I had suggested to my older son that he could wear his Knight’s helmet on our visit, to which – I should have seen it coming – he replied that he needed a costume too, to go with the helmet.
-Now, I wasn’t going to spend hours frantically sewing a costume, but I had an idea for a quick and easy ‘no-sew’ Knight’s tunic, and the only thing we needed to get for it was a length of felt.
+Last week I posted about our trip to the Medieval Festival at Berlin’s Domäne Dahlem, complete with Knights’ tournament.
+The day before our trip, I had suggested to Oskar that he could wear his Knight’s helmet, to which – I should have seen it coming – he replied that he needed a costume too, to go with the helmet.
+I didn’t want to spend hours frantically sewing a costume, but I had an idea for a quick and easy ‘no-sew’ Knight’s tunic, and the only thing we needed to get for it was a length of felt.
 Everything else I had at home, and luckily we have a craft store within walking distance of our house.
-So, in the end, the boy got his costume – and there was enough material left over to make one for little brother too.
+So, in the end, Oskar got his costume – and there was enough material left over to make one for Mr Fox too.

 After sharing pics of the boys in their costumes, lots of people asked how I made them, so I’ve put together a little tutorial.
 I’m not showing off when I say these were easy to make – they really are.
 The project involves zero sewing, and it only took me about an hour to make both costumes (plus about half an hour getting the templates right, but you now have the benefit of being able to just download them below!)